Meta element: The Title attribute

-The description attribute

-Unlike the keywords attribute, the description attribute is supported by most major search engines, like Yahoo! and Bing, while Google will fall back on this tag when information about the page itself is requested (e.g. using the related: query).
-The description attribute provides a concise explanation of a Web page's content.
-This allows the Web page authors to give a more meaningful description for listings than might be displayed if the search engine was unable to automatically create its own description based on the page content.
-The description is often, but not always, displayed on search engine results pages, so it can affect click-through rates.
-While clicks for a result can be a positive sign of effective title and description writing, Google does not recognize this meta element as a ranking factor, so using target keyword phrases in that element will not help a site rank better.
-W3C doesn't specify the size of this description meta tag, but almost all search engines recommend it to be shorter than 160 characters of plain text.

-The language attribute

-The language attribute tells search engines what natural language the website is written in (e.g. English, Spanish or French), as opposed to the coding language (e.g. HTML).
-It is normally an IETF language tag for the language name.
-It is of most use when a website is written in multiple languages and can be included on each page to tell search engines in which language a particular page is written.
-User-agents can (and do) use language information to select language-appropriate fonts, which improves the overall user experience of the page.

 The robots attribute

 The robots attribute, supported by several major search engines, controls whether search engine spiders are allowed to index a page, or not, and whether they should follow links from a page, or not.
 The attribute can contain one or more comma-separate values.
 The noindex value prevents a page from being indexed, and nofollow prevents links from being crawled.
 Other values recognized by one or more search engines can influence how the engine indexes pages, and how those pages appear on the search results.
 These include noarchive, which instructs a search engine not to store an archived copy of the page, and nosnippet, which asks that the search engine not include a snippet from the page along with the page's listing in search results.

 Meta tags are one of the best options for preventing search engines from indexing content of a website.